 The more liquid the asset, the easier the liquidation process.
 Due to the intrinsic difficulties associated with selling illiquid assets, a fast sale often has a negative impact on the asset’s value.

-Examples of assets considered liquid include money held in checkings accounts and savings accounts, mutual funds, accounts receivable, money market funds, or U.S. Treasury bills, all of which can be sold quickly.
+Examples of assets considered liquid include money held in bank accounts , mutual funds, accounts receivable, money market funds, or U.S. Treasury bills, all of which can be sold quickly.

 So, if you needed to pay off a short-term liability (debt), selling off non liquid assets wouldn’t be an efficient way to produce the needed funds.
-Instead, these are long-term investments of capital that are intended to create ongoing value for the business.
+Instead, these are long-term investment accounts that are intended to create ongoing value for the business.
 Generally speaking, there is a higher risk and it takes more effort to sell non liquid assets.

 Liquid assets are the ideal source for paying off short-term cash crunches.
 For businesses that require significant illiquid assets, credit cards and lines of credit are areas where you can temporarily boost your overall liquidity profile in a bind.
 They allow you to spend money, even when you’re waiting for payments.